Skip to main content

 We kept the explanation straightforward and in plain language so the homeowner in New Port Richey felt confident about what we installed and why.

-Why This UV Light Fix Helps in New Port Richey Homes
+Why UV Light Works Especially Well in New Port Richey's Year-Round Humidity

 UV light air treatment is not magic, but it is a well-established tool that can help keep certain parts of your HVAC system cleaner over time.
 In Florida, where humidity is high for much of the year, the evaporator coil is often wet while the AC is running.
 That moisture, combined with warmth and organic particles in the air, can encourage mold growth inside the air handler.